datacharmer/mysql-sandbox/README.md

     $ msb m mysql-5.1.35-YOUR_OS.tar.gz
     # creates and uses a multiple sandbox from this tarball

-Using a MySQL or MariaDB server has never been easier.
+Using a MySQL server has never been easier.

 # Custom commands during installation